syncfusion-content/wpf-docs/wpf/ReportDesigner/Supported-Unsupported-Features.md

 # Supported and Unsupported DataSources

-The following table lists ReportDesigner data providers that you can use to retrieve data for report datasets and report items.
+The following table lists supported data sources, to establish connection and retrieve data in WPF ReportDesigner.

 <table>